mongodb-developer/mongodb-atlas-rivet-ai-samples/README.md

 # AI Rivet Search API

 This repository contains an Express.js server that serves as an endpoint to interact with a [Rivet](https://rivet.ironcladapp.com/) graph to process queries and return a list of products using MongoDB.
-This is a complimintery repository for Article [PLACE HOLDER].
+This is a complimintery repository for Article : [Building AI Graphs with Rivet and MongoDB Atlas Vector Search to Power AI Applications](https://www.mongodb.com/developer/products/atlas/atlas-rivet-graph-ai-integ/).
 Additionally, there are 2 simple graphs that can be run through Rivet's UI tool.

 ## Overview